Abnormal dense and dilute nuclear systems: Introduction

 In 1974 Tsung-Dao Lee and Gian-Carlo Wick suggested possible existence of a superdense state of nuclear matter characterized by a value of the scalar (e.g., $\sigma$) field different from its mean value in atomic nuclei~\cite{Lee:1974jk,LeeWick1974}.
 This idea was reviewed in~\cite{Lee1974b,Lee1976}.
 The simplest variant of the model contains only two fields, the neutral scalar meson field and the isospinor nucleon field.
 As the $\pi$ condensate nuclei, the $\sigma$ abnormal nuclear state can be either stable or metastable.
 In the former case the normal nuclei after a while would undergo the phase transition to the new state.
 In first works the mean field approximation was used in spite of the assumed strong interaction of the scalar meson with the nucleons.
 To somehow justify this assumption the authors noted analogy between the abnormal state and the Bose--Einstein condensation one.
 Then Lee and Margulies argued~\cite{LeeMargulies1975,Lee1979} that quantum fluctuations may not change the statement about the existence of a super-dense state of nuclear matter.

 At the workshop at Bear Mountain, to north from New York City, on ``BeV/nucleon collisions of heavy ions'' Lee presented his results on the possible vacuum reconfiguration~\cite{Lee:1974jk} and noted~\cite{BearMountain74} that ``\emph{in order to produce the abnormal nuclear state, we must consider reactions in which (i) a large number of nucleons is involved and (ii) the nucleon density can be increased by a significant factor.
 One is, therefore, led to considerations of high energy collisions between heavy ions, say ${\rm U} + {\rm U}\to Ab+\dots$, where $Ab$ denotes the abnormal nuclear state.}'' The event at Bear Mountain was pivotal in the conception of heavy ion physics.
 1974 there were the Synchrophasotron at the Joint Institute for Nuclear Research in Dubna and a high-energy heavy-ion accelerator, the Bevalac, being completed at the Lawrence Berkeley Laboratory in Berkeley.
 Ideas about possibility of the production of abnormal nuclei in heavy-ion collisions gave a push to active experimental investigations.
-One suggested also the look for collapsed quark nuclei \cite{Bodmer:1971we} and superdense nuclei with pion condensate in heavy-ion collisions, see Refs.~\cite{Aleshin:1976ww,GalitskyUFN}.
-A possibility of reaching high degree of compression of nuclear matter in shock waves that could help to from anomalously dense droplets in heavy-in collisions was investigated in Refs.~\cite{Scheid:1974zz,Sobel:1975bq}.
-Limits on the occurrence of abnormal nuclei in heavy-ion collisions and on the terrestrial concentration of abnormal nuclei were discussed \cite{Holt:1976af,Karnaukhov1977}.
+One suggested also the look for collapsed quark nuclei~\cite{Bodmer:1971we} and superdense nuclei with pion condensate in heavy-ion collisions, see Refs.~\cite{Aleshin:1976ww,GalitskyUFN}.
+The possibility of achieving a high degree of nuclear matter compression in shock waves, which could contribute to the formation of anomalously dense droplets in heavy ion collisions, was investigated in Refs.~\cite{Scheid:1974zz,Sobel:1975bq}.
+Limits on the yields of abnormal nuclei in heavy-ion collisions and on their possible terrestrial concentrations were discussed in Refs.~\cite{Holt:1976af,Karnaukhov1977,Avdeev:1982xd,Anikina:1983ypp,Anikina:1983ypp,Avdeyev1988}.
+The interpretation of the data collected from heavy-ion collisions so far does not require the presence of abnormal nuclei.
+Feasibly, one of reasons is that compressed nuclear matter is produced in heavy ion collisions at a higher temperature than the binding energy of abnormal nuclei.
+Nevertheless, further dedicated experimental and theoretical analysis is needed.

 Cosmos was another domain to look for an anomalous state of matter.
 Yakov Zeldovich liked to claim that the Universe is a poor man's accelerator: experiments don't need to be funded, and all we have to do is to collect the experimental data and interpret them properly.
 Years later ideas of spontaneous symmetry breaking penetrated in cosmological models, cf.~\cite{Linde:1990flp}.